 - Salt and ground black pepper to taste

-- 2 tablespoon fresh oregano (or 2 teaspoon dry)
+- 2 tablespoons fresh oregano (or 2 teaspoons dried oregano)

 Instructions